Skip to content

 This argument is one of land use efficiency.
 Crops appear far more efficient converters of land area into nutrition.
 By eating less meat, and more plants we can keep pace with increased demand without using more land.
 And according to the data hereshifting to a vegan diet would significantly reduce land area needed, through the elimination of crops grown for animal feed.
 This negates a counterargument that large areas of pasture land are unsuitable for crop production.

-From an innovation perspective, George Monbiot in his book Regenesis suggests that new forms of food can be produced through nascent technologies such as precision fermentation.
-For example, Solein®, developed by Solarfoods is in the final stages of development and commercialisation.
-Solein is based on the growth of single-cell organisms fed by gasses including CO2 and mineral nutrients to create protein macro molecules with a balanced nutritional profile.
-Making food partially from thin air and renewable energy in a tiny geographical footprint.
 Critics argue that developments such as these are unlikely to become dominant sources of food, being potentially bland and uninteresting to consumers.
 But Monbiot skilfully points out that when the first pastoralists had the idea of drinking milk from animals, they were not thinking about camembert!
 If he knew TRIZ, he would be pointing this out as a perfect example of S Curve innovation dynamics.
 Precision fermentation and other nascent technologies are right at the beginning of the S Curve, and have the potential to become the new dominant, most ideal form of food production – replacing traditional farming which will soon feel like being as antiquated as the horse and carriage.

-The world one land use argument is therefore that it is best to phase out animal agriculture, continue intensification and efficiency which will free large areas to return to nature to the benefit of biodiversity.
+The World One land use argument is therefore that it is best to phase out animal agriculture, continue intensification and efficiency which will free large areas to return to nature to the benefit of biodiversity.

-Carbon
+Carbon / Methane

 The viral film Cowspiracy.com states that “livestock and their emissions account for at least 32,000 million tons of carbon dioxide (CO2) per year, or 51% of all worldwide greenhouse gas emissions”.
 Whilst this headline is perhaps taking a very worst-case view, (they also mention the more widely accepted 18% figure), the consensus is that agriculture is a major contributor to carbon equivalent emissions.

-In an attempt to settle the argument Garnet et al, published Grazed and Confused (2017) an extensive analysis of the available literature and data at the time.
+In an attempt to settle the argument, Garnet et al, published Grazed and Confused (2017) an extensive analysis of the available literature and data at the time.
 The team concluded:

 “The potential contribution of grazing ruminants to soil carbon sequestration is small, time-limited, reversible and substantially outweighed by the greenhouse gas emissions they generate”